OliverAbdulrahim/linux-for-blade-14/README.md

 # Welcome!

-This repository has a collection of fixes for your Razer Blade 14 (2022) that runs an Ubuntu-derived Linux operating system.
+This repository has a collection of portable fixes for your Razer Blade 14 (2022) that runs an Ubuntu-derived Linux operating system.

 By default, you may run into Wi-Fi, Bluetooth, or microphone issues after installing your Ubuntu-based distro.
 Use the tools I've included in this repository to fix this!

-## How does this fix my Blade 14?
+### What problems does this solve?

 By default, your Linux installation may not be able to talk to your hardware.
 Luckily, contributors to Linux have implemented support for the hardware inside your Blade 14.
 Making it all work is a matter of getting the fixes included into your Linux installation.

 For example: